Grewelthorpe Village Hall Community Groups

 Royal British Legion

-The Grewelthorpe Branch of The Royal British Legion was established in 1929 and continues as a small but active group of around 40 members from the villages of Grewelthorpe and the surrnounding area.
-A detailed history can be found on the Village Website at www.grewelthorpe.org.uk.
+The Grewelthorpe Ex-Servicemen's Association was formed in 1924, became a branch of The British Legion in 1929 and was later granted a Charter to become the Royal British Legion in 1971.
+The Branch continues as a small but active group of around 40 members from the villages of Grewelthorpe and the surrounding area; a detailed history can be found on the Village Website at www.grewelthorpe.org.uk.

 The Branch aims to maintain the principles of the British Legion as set out in the Royal Charter and provide support to its objectives: